lizbur10/react-router-nested-routes-code-along/README.md

 `MoviesPage` component.

-Looking at the __MoviesPage__ component, this component is responsible for loading our __MovieList__ component and passing in the movies we received from __App__.
+Looking at the __MoviesPage__ component, this component is responsible for loading our __MoviesList__ component and passing in the movies we received from __App__.

 ```javascript